 MIPS (Multi-directional Impact Protection System) is a specially designed helmet liner that is engineered to reduce harmful forces transmitted to the brain during a crash, which in turn reduces the chances of brain injuries such as concussion.
 It works by the helmet having an inner layer that allows the head to independently move 10-15mm from the helmet.
 Think of a ball and socket, where the ball can move independently inside the socket shell.

-In the event of a crash this design adds protection against rotational motion impacts and can divert energy that would usually be transferred to the brain, and data shows big improvements over a non-MIPS equipped alternative.
+In the event of a crash, this design adds protection against rotational motion impacts and can divert energy that would usually be transferred to the brain, and data shows big improvements over a non-MIPS equipped alternative.

-MIPS helmets are usually a little more expensive than a non-MIPS lid, but given the benefits, we almost see it as an essential when purchasing a helmet these days.
+MIPS helmets are usually a little more expensive than a non-MIPS lid, but given the benefits, we almost see it as essential when purchasing a helmet these days.

 The best mountain biking helmets use an EPS liner which is often made up of multiple foam densities in order to tune different sections of the helmet for the most common impacts.
 Due to how well EPS foam absorbs impacts, it’s the best material for protecting your precious head should the worst happen.

-Above the EPS foam is the helmets outer shell which is the first point of contact in a collision.
+Above the EPS foam is the helmet's outer shell which is the first point of contact in a collision.
 This means it plays an integral part in both preventing damage to the EPS foam and dealing with the initial impact.
 The shell can also be made up of separate sections which again means different areas of the helmet can be tailored to better suit different types of impacts.

-What makes a helmet a MIPS helmet is the integration of their rotational impact protection design into the construction.
+What makes a helmet a MIPS helmet is the integration of its rotational impact protection design into the construction.
 It can usually be found beneath the helmet pads and is often recognizable by its bright yellow design.

 Arguably, fit is the most important element to get right when choosing a new lid, and having a helmet that fits correctly is essential in ensuring it will effectively protect your head in the event of a crash.
 Even a helmet packing all of the latest and safest helmet technology, if poorly fitting, will hugely reduce its chances of providing the required levels of protection.
 MIPS helmets can fit slightly differently so if you’re unsure about what brand or size will best fit your head shape, we always recommend heading to your local bike shop to try before you buy.